BrownCS1951x/fpv2023/README.md

 ```
 But `File -> Open Folder...` works fine too.

+### Codespaces setup

+If you are using GitHub Codespaces for this class, you can ignore all of the above.
+Open your codespace and get to work; all of these setup steps are done for you!

 ### Pulling changes

 We will add files to this repository as the course progresses,